matthias-reis/carda-gatsby/content/articles/2020/07/a-special-playlist-by-of-the-vine.md

 <Playlist spotify="3zLKlVQnK9cOdWl8eTmKIf" />

-Here are Of The Vine with "An Event Of Moon Disaster"
+## Of The Vine – "An Event Of Moon Disaster"

 <YouTube id="WzsS0pBXJl8" />